SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:30:31]</i> **Ben:** Okay.

 <i class="timecode">[00:30:31]</i> **Segun:** Right?
 So, the next thing we want to do is — at least, just for the sake of this demo — we talked about data.
 We're gonna look at the data and now look at the events.
-So the data is called "context" within, like, the state machine terminology, so we're gonna add an extra property called "context."
+So the data is called "`context`" within, like, the state machine terminology, so we're gonna add an extra property called "`context`."
 And this property will be an object that holds the value.

 <i class="timecode">[00:30:52]</i> **Ben:** Okay.